suarja/ai-edit/memory-bank/progress.md

 ## Next Steps

 1. Fix the navigation issues in the onboarding flow
+2. Fix the automatic progression issue by adding user control for advancing between screens
+3. Implement RevenueCat integration for subscription management
-2. Translate all content to French for the initial release
+4. Translate all content to French for the initial release
-3. Implement proper data tracking mechanisms
+5. Implement proper data tracking mechanisms
-4. Test with both new and existing users
+6. Test with both new and existing users
-5. Add analytics to track conversion rates
+7. Add analytics to track conversion rates

 ## Blockers & Dependencies